nchannelmosfet/DKCrawlerV2/README.md

   # use your desire directory to store the project
   cd /

-  # create the Projects directory
+  # create the python-projects directory
-  mkdir Projects
+  mkdir python-projects

-  # change directory to C:/Projects/
+  # change directory to C:/python-projects/
-  cd Projects
+  cd python-projects

   # clone the repo
   git clone https://github.com/nchannelmosfet/DKCrawlerV2.git

-  # change directory to C:/Projects/DKCrawlerV2
+  # change directory to C:/python-projects/DKCrawlerV2
   cd DKCrawlerV2

   # Run install.ps1 script to install the dependencies